Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Effective Capacity Approximation with Normal Approximation

-A power-control policy that maximizes the effective capacity under the average power constraint is proposed in \cite{pc1}. \RV{This policy} also satisfies the constraint presented in \RV{Theorem 8}.
-Let $\Xi_1(x)$ denote the power-control policy proposed in \cite{pc1}, which can be expressed as
+A power-control policy designed to maximize EC while adhering to the average power constraint is proposed in \cite{pc1}.
+This policy also complies with the constraints outlined in Theorem 8.
+Let $\Xi_1(x)$ denote the power-control policy introduced in \cite{pc1}, which can be expressed as